Source code for squidpy.experimental.im._calculate_image_features

 sq_texture = False

-sq_color_hist = False
+sq_histogram = False

 for f in features:

-if f in _CPMEASURE_FLAG_NAMES:
+if f in _CPMEASURE_FLAGS:

-if f == "skimage:morphology":
+elif f == "skimage:morphology":

 if morphology_props is not None: